Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Graffiti to add when creating a block.
-Gets converted to bytes and padded to Bytes32.
+The graffiti to add when creating a block.
+This is converted to bytes and padded to `Bytes32`.

 The same graffiti is used for all validators started with this beacon node.